adica/embed-items/README.md

 </html>
 ```

-That way - we control the entire `iframe` page. the host side does not care how we handle it, and there is a separation between the `host` and the `iframe` page.
+That way - we at playbuzz control the entire `iframe` page. the host side does not care how we handle it, and there is a separation between the `host` and the `iframe` page.

 While this method works for many years on many sites (`youtube` still use it for example), it had many flows:
 * the way to communicate between `iframe` and the host (`post-messages`) is very slow.
-* `iframe` assets are prioritized very low on browser queue - the browser will allocate resources to our page only after the host page, and it will slow our page render.
+* `iframe` assets are prioritized very low on browser queue - the browser will allocate resources to the `iframe` page only after the host page, and it will slow the `iframe` page render.
-* `iframe` is not responsive, so every time the host page changes its layout (user switch from portrait to landscape mode for example) we need to know about it on our `sdk.js` somehow, and change our `iframe` layout as well.
+* `iframe` is not responsive, so every time the host page changes its layout (user switch from portrait to landscape mode for example) the `sdk.js` need to know about it somehow, and change the `iframe` layout as well.
 * it's hard to optimise the SEO - google will index the page like its `playbuzz` page, and our partners would like it to be index on their domain.

 ## Embed with friendly iframe